Today, I'm answering a reader's question about possessive nouns.

 I can't find my mom's keys!

-You might be confused because my is an adjective, but it doesn't seem to be modifying the noun keys.
+My is a possessive pronoun, which functions as an adjective, but it doesn't seem to be modifying the noun keys.
 After all, they are not my keys, they are my mom's keys.

 My seems to be modifying mom's, and mom's is functioning as an adjective.
 But wait!
 Adjectives don't modify other adjectives!
 What is going on here?